-5. Using the handling sleeve, slowly and smoothly slide the catheter into the opening of your urethra and into your bladder until urine starts to flow.
-Make sure the funnel is pointing into a container.
+5. With the other hand, hold the catheter using the blue handling sleeve and slowly push the catheter into the urethra until the urine starts to flow.
+Make sure the funnel end is pointing into a container.

-6. When urine starts to flow, push the catheter in a little (1-2 cms/half an inch) to make sure it is fully in the bladder.
+6. When urine starts to flow, push the catheter in a little (1-2 cms/ half an inch) to make sure it is fully in the bladder.

-7. Once urine stops flowing, slowly remove the catheter.
+Once urine stops flowing, slowly remove the catheter.
 Stop if more urine starts to flow, until no more comes through.